A Travel Price Comparison for United States of America Charleston vs. Los Angeles for Attractions, Food, Nightlife, and Music

 Los Angeles is a very popular city for backpackers and budget travelers.
 The city is a major travel destination for all types, and backpackers will find no shortage of hostels or budget friendly accommodation around town.

-Charleston is a good destination for this activity.
+Charleston is a challenging destination for budget travelers and backpackers due to the higher prices.
 Hotels in the old town tend to be pricey and there isn't the backpacker community that you find in many other destinations.
 Still, there are a couple of hostels.

 Is Charleston or Los Angeles Better for Students?